 In my experience, there are two reasons for this issue being as large as it is, the first is lack of clinical expertise by the treating chiropractor.
 They have difficulty in understanding the objectification of serious injury and how or when to refer for imaging or a medical specialist referral.
 The second is a lack of a network of credentialed and clinically excellent medical and imaging providers that will help the doctor of chiropractic build a solid reputation as a comprehensive clinician.
 That is the BAD news, the GOOD news is the MD Referral Program is designed to overcome BOTH of those obstacles easily.
 Remember, one of the best parts of the program is having ME, just like this doctor did that I had on the phone.
 The only thing I wish was that this doctor had called me in November 2016!

-When you a team ALL SAYING THE SAME THING, that is power and that power will grow your reputation.
+When you and a team are ALL SAYING THE SAME THING, that is power and that power will grow your reputation.
 Don’t do it alone, if you CHOOSE to practice that way eventually medical providers and lawyers will steer patients away from you.
-If you need more help on this, visit the MD Referral Program site and watch #14 Video Library – Case Management – talk with the MD and the Patient as well as #14 Video Library – The POWER of a Referral.
-These were topics presented at the Tuesday Webinar.